 5 – Jungle Navigation Co.
 Ltd. Skipper Canteen

 The Skipper Canteen is the most recent addition to the table service restaurants at Magic Kingdom, and we’re so glad Disney took a classic attraction and built upon it.
 The puny and corny Skippers of The Jungle Cruise are a big part of what makes the attraction what it is, and it’s no different over at the Canteen.
 The restaurant has three dining rooms, each with its own theming and details that contribute to the overall story of the Falls family.
 What’s great about this restaurant is that it offers something for the more adventurous diner.
-Many of the menu items are unlike anything that have been offered at Magic Kingdom before.
-Instead of the usual American fare found around the park, Skipper Canteen has menu items inspired by African, Asian and South American cuisine.
+Many of the menu items are unlike anything that has been offered at Magic Kingdom before.
+Instead of the usual American fare found around the park, Skipper Canteen has menu items inspired by African, Asian, and South American cuisine.
 If you love adventure and the Jungle Cruise, make sure you have reservations here!

 6 – Liberty Tree Tavern

 For some delicious and satisfying comfort food, head over to Liberty Tree Tavern in Liberty Square.
 The restaurant is themed as a colonial-style inn, with rich wood adorning the rooms everywhere you look.
 Each of the 6 dining rooms is named for a pivotal figure in American History, and each room has details and props that pertain to that particular individual.
 The restaurant serves a traditional Thanksgiving feast family-style at dinner.
 We love that you can get stuffing and gravy here all year round!
 Lunch is a different menu but features just as many delicious items, such as the Declaration Salad and a pot roast.
 And don’t forget about dessert, that Ooey Gooey toffee cake is simply divine!